It’s not always clear what you should and shouldn’t disavow.

-First, select the backlinks whose domains you want to disavow, click the “With selected” drop-down arrow, click “Disavow” and then click “Domains:”
+First, select the backlinks whose domains you want to disavow, click “Disavow” and then click “Disavow domains:”

-Next, go to your Disavow module and verify that the correct domains are listed:
+Next, go to your Disavow Tool module and verify that the correct domains are listed:

-Then, click the “Export” button down at the bottom-right corner of the page.
+Then, select the domains, click the “Export Disavow Rules” button at the top-right corner of the page.

-Now, you can go to Google’s Disavow Tool using the link in the Disavow module …
+Now, you can go to Google’s Disavow Tool by clicking the “Send to Google” button in the Disavow Tool module…

 That’s all there is to it.

 Google will be notified that you’ve submitted a new disavow file within 48 hours.

 After that, it can take several weeks (possibly months) for Google to recrawl disavowed domains and consider them disavowed.